Don’t know how to communicate with your strong-willed teen? Try this simple trick to get your teenager to talk to you!

-While we were there, a little bit of drama started happening between Sophia and one of her friends.
+While we were there, a little bit of drama started happening between my youngest daughter and one of her friends.
 She told me a little about it, and when I began to ask a few questions to gain a better understanding of the situation, she started to freak out.
 Then she freaked out even more when I had the audacity to give her some advice about how to handle it.

 This was not a new issue—it was one I had tried to discuss with her many times in the previous months.
 But every single time we talked about it, she blew up and I could never get her to really listen to what I was trying to tell her.
 I mean, I think I give pretty good advice sometimes, but when your kid won’t even hear the advice it’s kind of hard to shove it down their throats.

-I will never forget laying on the hotel bed while Sophia was laying on the other bed texting a friend.
+I will never forget laying on the hotel bed while my daughter was laying on the other bed texting a friend.
 She was super angry at me and had completely shut down and wouldn’t listen to a thing I had to say.
 I watched her fingers fly on her phone keyboard and I figured I’d just try to text her instead.